 Another type of test called Cologuard looks for DNA changes in a stool sample.
 The fecal immunochemical test (FIT) and guaiac fecal occult blood test (gFOBT) look for blood in the stool.
 These tests let you take a stool sample at home and mail it to a lab.
 These tests are not as precise as a colonoscopy, but some people are more likely to get them done.

 The American Cancer Society recommends that, starting at age 45, men and women should get a colonoscopy every 10 years, an alternative test such as a sigmoidoscopy every five years, a stool DNA test every three years or a stool blood test like FIT annually.
-The U.S. Preventive Services Task Force recommends screening from age 50 through 75—possibly continuing until 85 depending on health history.
+A draft recommendation from the U.S. Preventive Services Task Force calls for screening between the ages of 45 and 75—possibly continuing until 85 depending on health history.

 People with a family history of colon cancer or other risk factors may need more frequent testing.
 A follow-up colonoscopy should be done if alternative imaging methods or stool tests show abnormal results.

 Over years or decades, chronic hepatitis B or C, heavy alcohol use, fatty liver disease and other causes of liver injury can lead to the development of cirrhosis and liver cancer.
 This type of cancer is often detected late and is difficult to treat.